KnowageLabs/Knowage-Documentation/chapter_3/security_management/document.rst

 To assign fixed values to target parameters it is necessary to edit first the box labelled **Fixed value parameter** and click on the **plus** icon.
 Then the value can be associated as fixed value of the one or more target parameters.
 Remember to click on the **Ok** button to save the cross navigation just set.

-As you know, it is possible to define multiple cross navigation starting by the same document.
+It is possible to define multiple cross navigation starting by the same document.
 In this case the system will show a popup window to choose the one that you want execute.
 It is possible set a specific description for each cross navigation so that will be easy to recognize the right navigation definition to use.
 In the same way it is possible set the text of the bread crumb and personalize it.
-For both attributes it is possible show parameters (of input or output type) values through the syntax $P{parameter_name}.
+For both attributes it is possible to show parameters (of input or output type) values through the syntax $P{parameter_name}.
 Just parameters of source documents are available.

 .. figure:: media/cross_05.png